CIRCLE OF COURAGE

 The Circle of Courage is a philosophy that integrates the best of Western educational thought with the wisdom of indigenous cultures and emerging research on positive youth development.
 The circle suggests the importance of the shared values of belonging, generosity, independence, and mastery.
 While the four dimensions of the Circle of Courage can be described individually, they must be viewed as one.
 Ideas from the book Reclaiming Youth at Risk: Our Hope for the Future offer insight on understanding the four values:

-In Native American and First Nations cultures, significance was nurtured in communities of belonging.
+In indigenous cultures, significance was nurtured in communities of belonging.
 Lakota anthropologist Ella Deloria described the core value of belonging in these simple words: “Be related, somehow, to everyone you know.”
 Treating others as kin forges powerful social bonds that draw all into relationships of respect.

 Theologian Martin Marty observed that throughout history the tribe, not the nuclear family, always ensured the survival of the culture.
 Even if parents died or were not responsible, the tribe was always there to nourish the next generation.